johnston9/la-donut/README.md

 ## Lighthouse

-Lighthouse was used to test every page in desktop and mobile screens.
+Lighthouse was used to test every page on desktop and mobile screens.

 ### Summary of Issues